 If you will be accepting contributions you will need to register a Candidate Committee using TRACER.
 At the TRACER homepage select Committee Registration.

 If you do not intend to accept contributions but will be spending your own money you will be able to complete the Candidate Statement of Non-Receipt of Contributions OR Non-Expenditure of Funds.
-Available in TRACER at Resources / Forms.
+This is available in TRACER at Resources / Forms.

 Step Four: Review Sign Guidelines